EmmaRoyoBoatella/DistractedDriverDetection-Python/README.md

 - **Prerequisites:** Python 3.8+, TensorFlow 2.x, NumPy, Matplotlib, scikit-learn.
 - **Configuration:** Clone the repository and install dependencies via `pip install -r requirements.txt`.
 - **Execution:**
-  i.
-Download the Notebook `DistractedDriverDetection.ipynb`. ii.
-Execute the code. iii.
-Go to your Kaggle account and download the `Kaggle.json` and upload it when asked.
+  1. Download the Notebook `DistractedDriverDetection.ipynb`.
+  2. Execute the code.
+  3. Go to your Kaggle account and download the `Kaggle.json` and upload it when asked.

 Adjust flags to modify splits, network depth, or learning-rate schedules as needed.